 Notes: The table presents summary statistics and balance checks.
 Panel A presents the main outcomes of interests across life-stages.
-Panel B presents the explanatory variable, individual and household characteristics at life-stage 0 (birth).
+Panel B presents the explanatory variable, individual and household characteristics at life-stage 0 (birth) and Panel C additional available characteristics at life-stage 0 (birth).
 To check that the treatment (childhood mine closures per head) is balanced, columns (3)-(7) present the results of a bi-variate regression of the treatment on the respective variable, controlling for county- and survey-fixed effects.
 Standard errors and p-values clustered at the county level.
 Romano-Wolf (RW) stepdown p-values for multiple hypothesis testing reported based on 1000 bootstrap replications.
 BMI over- and underweight categories are not defined at birth, so are left out of Panel B.